About

 — Ruha Benjamin

-Plumeria Psychotherapy PLLC resides on the ancestral and unceded Coast Salish territories of the Duwamish and Suquamish People, who have stewarded this land since time immemorial.
-Learn more about the land you occupy and options to pay rent to the Duwamish Tribe.
+Plumeria Psychotherapy PLLC resides on the ancestral and unceded territories of the Coast Salish peoples, who have stewarded this land since time immemorial.
+Learn more about the land you occupy, local tribes (including the Duwamish, Suquamish, Tulalip, and Muckleshoot tribes), and options to pay rent to the Duwamish Tribe.